Correction to Hawking radiation in non-singular gravitational collapse: Introduction

 The analysis of radiation in a general dynamical spacetime is a nontrivial task.
 In classical gravitational collapse, as alluded to above, a tractable result obtains in the form of a thermal spectrum because of the late-time behavior of the spacetime geometry.
 In the context of a collapse scenario of the kind depicted in Fig.~\ref{fig:non-sing-collapse-1}, the late-time limit of the spacetime has no black hole at all; instead, the black-hole is characterized by a trapping horizon which exists for only a finite amount of time.
 Thus, such tools are required as enable one to study radiation from arbitrary trapping horizons, which are local and dynamical \cite{hayward-bh-dynamics, hayward-bh-spherical, Ashtekar-Krishnan-2003, Ashtekar:2025-horizons}, unlike the event horizon of a Schwarzschild black hole, which is static and non-local.
 These tools are most easily developed in a framework which treats Hawking radiation as the separation by the gravitational background of virtual particle-antiparticle pairs into real particles and antiparticles \cite{Vanzo:2011wq}.
 We will use this framework to calculate, in the semiclassical approximation, the probability of spontaneous emission by the trapped region (black hole) in the kind of non-singular gravitational collapse in Fig.~\ref{fig:non-sing-collapse-1}.
 The main result \eqref{eq:prob-emission} is that now both the inner ($H_I$) and outer ($H_O$) parts of the trapping horizon potentially contribute to the emission probability.
 This suggests that, unlike the classical case, the spectrum of radiation from a non-singular gravitational collapse may not be thermal.
 Furthermore, the modus operandi of pair creation by black holes, with the particle escaping to future infinity and the antiparticle being absorbed by the black hole, suggests a possible mechanism by which shell crossing singularities in the gravitational collapse of dust might be removed by the Hawking process.
 Such a mechanism is outlined in the concluding section.

 The paper is organized as follows.
 In Section~\ref{sec:bh-dynamics}, we review the class of metrics which describe and the tools which enable us to study dynamical black holes, defined as the regions bounded by future trapping horizons -- the discussion will be restricted to spherical symmetry.
 In Section~\ref{sec:qm-rel-particle}, the proper-time formalism of Feynman \cite[Appendix~A]{Feynman:1950ir} that recasts scalar quantum field theory in terms of the quantum mechanics of a relativistic particle is reviewed, since it forms a precursor to understanding the use of tunneling methods in studying Hawking radiation.
 These methods are reviewed in Section~\ref{sec:rad-tunneling-methods}, and used to calculate the probability of spontaneous emission of particles by the trapped region in Fig.~\ref{fig:non-sing-collapse-1}.
 Finally, some conclusions from our study are noted in the concluding section.
+Unless otherwise stated, we work in units in which $G=c=1$.